SharePoint/sp-dev-docs/docs/transform/modernize-scanner-reports-groupconnect.md

 **ModernUIWarnings** | This is a collection of warnings indicating either some modern UI component was turned off or incompatible features/customizations have been detected.
 Possible values are `ModernPageFeatureDisabled` (modern pages are disabled for this site), `ModernListsBlockedAtSiteLevel` (modern UI for lists has been purposely been blocked at site collection level), `ModernListsBlockedAtWebLevel` (modern UI for lists has been purposely been blocked at web collection level), `MasterPageUsed` (a custom master page has been used), `AlternateCSSUsed` (alternate CSS was defined), `UserCustomActionUsed` (incompatible user custom actions have been found) and `PublishingFeatureEnabled` (publishing features are enabled).
 **WebTemplate** | The web template used by the site.
 **Office365GroupId** | If this site is already connected to an Office 365 group is shows the id if that group.
+**HasTeamsTeam** | Is there a Teams team created for the Office 365 Group connected to this site collection (as of version 2.7)
 **MasterPage** | Was a custom master page used?
 **AlternateCSS** | Was alternate CSS defined?
 **UserCustomActions** | Are there incompatible user custom actions used?